grnhse/greenhouse-api-docs/source/includes/harvest/_candidates.md

 ### Custom Field Parameters

 The custom field parameter structure is different in the PATCH method then in GET methods and responses.
-Certain type of custom fields require different elements to be included, while deleting a field requires a specific argument.
+Certain types of custom fields require different elements to be included, while deleting a field requires a specific argument.
 What follows is the description of each item in a custom field element and what is required depending on the type.

 Parameter | Required for | Description
 ---------- | -------------- | ----------------